Get started using Hadoop with Hive in HDInsight on Windows

 In this tutorial

 HDInsight uses Azure Blob Storage for storing data.
 It is called WASB or Azure Storage - Blob.
 WASB is Microsoft's implementation of HDFS on Azure Blob storage.
 For more information see Use Azure Blob storage with HDInsight.

-When provision an HDInsight cluster, an Azure Storage account and a specific Blob storage container from that account is designated as the default file system, like in the Hadoop distribute file system (HDFS).
-By default, the HDInsight cluster is by default provisioned in the same data center as the HDInsight compute resources.
-Currently, you can only provision HDInsight clusters in the following data centers:
+When you provision an HDInsight cluster, you specify an Azure Storage account.
+A specific Blob storage container from that account is designated as the default file system, like in the Hadoop distribute file system (HDFS).
+By default, the HDInsight cluster is by default provisioned in the same data center as the storage account you specify.